 NHS COSTS: Check to see if you qualify for free NHS prescriptions.
 You might also get help paying for eye tests, dental treatment, and other National Health Service costs.

-SHORT TERM BENEFIT ADVANCE: DWP advances are for claimants with an urgent financial need.
-Check to see if you can get a same day payment in advance.
+SHORT TERM BENEFIT ADVANCE: The advances are for claimants with an urgent financial need.
+Check to see if you can get a DWP same day payment and how long it takes.

 WHEN ARE BENEFITS PAID?
 Benefits and allowances are usually paid early over Bank Holidays and at Easter time.
-Find out exactly how and when your benefits are paid.
+Find out exactly when are benefits paid and how often.